regismartins/demo-apps/README.md

 - sdkserver
 - webserver

-The simple development enviroment application will create a the --development-- namespace for its the deployment.
+The simple development enviroment application will create the **development** namespace for its the deployment.
 The sdkserver is a pod created with the alpine image and the webserver, well, this is a web server and uses a custom image based on nginx:alpine.
 The webserver service is a LoadBalancer exposing the port 80 and will distribute the HTTP requests across the 2 webserver replicas created by the webserver deployment.
 The sdkserver will issue a HTTP GET request using wget to the webserver service every 3 seconds.